Pranesh Negi

 Once leading indicators are clear, ask teams to propose experiments that could move them.
 Group these into themes (onboarding, activation, retention).
 Each theme should have at least one experiment ready to scope.

 Capture the ideas in the experiment backlog immediately.
 The workshop should end with a prioritized list, not just notes.
+My take: the backlog entries you write in the last twenty minutes of this session tend to be sharper than anything produced in a solo ideation session — the collective context refines the hypothesis instinctively.

 5. Document decisions and next steps